-Every tooth has a portion that you can see called the crown and every tooth has a portion that holds the tooth in the bone called a root.
-In order to generate bite forces to chew, the roots have to be healthy not only from the outside but also from the inside.
-Depending on how much bite force is needed, determines how many roots a tooth may have or the diameter could be larger as well.
-In other words, the canine tooth has a long and wide root, while most molars have generally three roots in the upper jaw and two roots in the lower jaw.
+Every tooth has a portion that you can see called the crown, and every tooth has a portion that holds the tooth in the bone called a root.
+In order to generate bite forces to chew, the roots have to be healthy.
+This must be the case not only from the outside but also from the inside.
+Depending on how much bite force is needed determines how many roots a tooth may have, or the diameter could be larger as well.
+In other words, the canine tooth has a long and wide root, while most molars generally have three roots in the upper jaw and two roots in the lower jaw.

 What Happens During The Root Canal?

-The inside of a root contains a canal which can branch into multiple canals.
+The inside of a root contains a canal that can branch into multiple canals.
 Below, we break down each of the important steps involved in the root canal.

 - In each canal, there are blood vessels and nerves.
 When an infection reaches the root either through a cavity or through a gum (periodontal) infection, it will irritate the nerve causing pain.

-- A root canal treatment generally entails removal of the blood vessel and nerve through the Crown of a tooth by creating a small hole in the crown.
+- A root canal treatment generally entails the removal of the blood vessel and nerve through the crown of a tooth by creating a small hole in the crown.

-- Afterwards, the endodontist may send you back to your general dentist for a new crown or new permanent filling.
+- Afterward, the endodontist may send you back to your general dentist for a new crown or new permanent filling.

 Once a root canal has been completed, sometimes an infection may persist or reoccur.
-The reason for this is that at the tip of the root which is called the Apex, the main canal breaks apart into multiple smaller canals that can only be seen with a microscope.
+This is because, at the tip of the root, which is called the Apex, the main canal breaks apart into multiple smaller canals that can only be seen with a microscope.
 These canals are similar to the roots of a tree.
-Since the Endodontist cannot get into these canals, if there is bacteria in them, then the root and surrounding bone can get re-infected causing pain, swelling and even pus.
+The endodontist cannot get into these canals.
+Therefore, if there are bacteria in them, the root and surrounding bone can get re-infected.
+This causes pain, swelling, and even the appearance of pus.

 How Is Apicoectomy Surgery Performed?

-In order to get rid of this infection, the Apex (tip) of the root has to be cut out, removed and the surrounding bone cleaned.
-Once this is done, a special plug will be placed into the main root canal to seal it called a “Retro-fill”.
-This process is called an Apicoectomy and usually takes about 30–60 minutes.
+In order to get rid of this infection, the Apex (tip) of the root has to be cut out, removed, and the surrounding bone cleaned.
+Then, the surgeon places a special plug into the main root canal to seal it.
+This process is called an apicoectomy and usually takes about 30–60 minutes.